Andalucia in Detail

 After a leisurely start today, you’ll meet your private transfer driver at your hotel and take a drive through Andalucian countryside to Seville.
 Along the way, you’ll have a stop at the fascinating Setenil de las Bodegas (pictured), a village carved into a sheer rock face which has existed in some form for thousands of years.

-Arriving in the late afternoon, settle in at the Patio de la Alameda (or similar) before heading out to begin your exploration of the city.
+Arriving in the late afternoon, settle in at the Dona Maria Hotel (or similar) before heading out to begin your exploration of the city.
 You will have 3 nights here.

 Spend two full days in Seville, with its Moorish architectural gems, majestic Cathedral (the third largest in the world) and other stunning attractions.
 Be sure to allow time to simply wander around the beautiful old town of white washed houses and lanes lined with orange trees.